 If you go to Różyc you should know one word.
 “Cwaniak” is such a typical character for this district.
 This word describes a person who is clever, proud and self confident.
 Cwaniak knows everybody, can talk to anyone, arrange everything and make a good living without much work.
 Różyc is full of cwaniaks.
 People were losing money trying to win from cwaniaks in typical Pragian 3 cups and 3 cards which are actually more like tricks than games and are almost impossible to win.

-As long Praga is still a crime district, “it’s said” somewhere in the stands with wedding dresses you can buy illegal cigarettes and alcohol from Russia, as well as fake driving licences, passport or diplomas.
+As long Praga is still a crime district, “it’s said” somewhere in the stands with wedding dresses you can buy illegal cigarettes and alcohol from Russia, as well as fake driving licenses, passport or diplomas.
 Besides all these beautiful myths, this place is unfortunately starting to become a memory of the legends.
 Young people prefer to shop in the supermarkets, leaving Różyc almost empty.